Rotating or replacing your PAT

 - Click Save token.

-The dialog notes that the old token will be invalidated immediately — that is, ADO Pilot starts using the new token for its next outbound call.
-The previous token continues to exist in Azure DevOps until you revoke it in Step 5.
+The dialog notes that the old token is replaced atomically — ADO Pilot starts using the new token for its next outbound call.
+The old PAT is NOT revoked in Azure DevOps automatically; it remains valid in Azure DevOps until its original expiry date or until you manually revoke it (see Step 5).
+If you want to prevent the old token from being used elsewhere, you must revoke it yourself.

 Step 4 — Confirm the connection is healthy